← All claims

 2022 · Nutrients

-meta-analysis mixed moderate Vegan diets significantly lowered LDL but did not produce statistically significant HbA1c or weight change, unlike very-low-calorie diets.
+meta-analysis contradicts moderate Vegan diets significantly lowered LDL but did not produce statistically significant HbA1c or weight change, unlike very-low-calorie diets.

 Whelehan